 During the 2020 Pub 408 Rewrite, different groups implemented changes to Section 501 and Section 704 which created some conflicts between the specifications.
 SOL 481-21-01 was issued to avoid the mix design conflicts.
-Section 704 mix design requirements for accelerated concrete paving mixtures are to be followed until the specifications are aligned.
+Section 704 mix design requirements for accelerated concrete paving mixtures were to be followed for all projects let prior to Change 6.